lucianotonet/dev-assistant-client/README.md

 If the CLI is not already authenticated, it will open a browser window where you will be provided with a token.
 Copy the token including the pipe, and return to the terminal.

-If everything runs well, you will see the Dev Assistant CLI presentation and a exclusive _CLIENT ID_, like this:
+If everything runs well, you will see the Dev Assistant CLI presentation and a unique _CLIENT ID_, like this:

 ```